 Once upon a time, these ratios were definitive rules for effective Facebook marketing.
 Nowadays, they work better as general guidelines.

-The key is to make sure that your valuable/engaging posts far outnumber your promotional posts.
+The key is to make sure that your valuable-focused posts far outnumber your promotional posts.
 Facebook users are more likely to follow your Page and engage with your content if they feel comfortable with the frequency of your promotional posts.

 11. Track Performance and Refine Strategy